 The school offers a program of interscholastic competition for students in Grades 6-8 for three seasons and Grade 5 in the fall and spring.
 Students are encouraged to participate in at least one of the three seasons per year.
-Offerings for fifth graders include: soccer, field hockey, cross-country in the fall; ASA (After School Adventures) in the winter; boys' lacrosse, girls' lacrosse, tennis for Grades 7-8, and running club in the spring.
+Offerings for fifth graders include: soccer, field hockey, cross-country in the fall; fitness club in the winter; track, ultimate Frisbee, and girls' lacrosse in the spring.
 Children work with others in their age group under the supervision of a coach.
 They learn strategies, positions on the field, skills specific to the sport, and skills to develop effective teamwork.
 The Charles River School Sports Program encourages group cooperation in a competitive setting, as each team plays games with neighboring teams of similar age and ability.